hhxsv5/laravel-s/KnownIssues.md

 - Two solutions (choose one)

-1.Avoid initializing `request-level' data in the constructor, which should be read in the concrete `Action`.
+1.Avoid initializing `request-level` data in the constructor, which should be read in the concrete `Action`.
 This coding style is more reasonable, it is recommended to do so.

 ```php
 namespace App\Http\Controllers;